 For a retailer, getting and using their own platform for accepting payments over the Internet is much easier than it might seem at first glance.
 You can rent all the necessary software and equipment for it.

-For example, the platform beGateway for online payment acceptance and processing developed by the company eComCharge is a cloud service for business, which enables any company to obtain their own system for processing and accepting bank payment cards and alternative means of payment via the Internet.
+For example, the white label payment platform beGateway for online payment acceptance and processing developed by the company eComCharge is a cloud service for business, which enables any company to obtain their own system for processing and accepting bank payment cards and alternative means of payment via the Internet.
 It can be done both easily and quickly.

 For a retailer, using their own processing system based on the beGateway platform instead of the services of a third-party processing company, means getting all the advantages and opportunities that the most advanced processing company can give, but for much less money.
 The fee to rent the processing system depends on the number of payments processed, and not on their amount, so the benefits are obvious.